Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Added stalagmites decoration unit, which appears in cave maps (graphics by b_o).
 - Fixed bug which allowed mushroom patches to appear in inappropriate tiles under certain circumstances.
+- Fixed a bug with the cave tileset which caused units to sometimes attack at infinite range.

 * Units
 - Updated the Wyrm's encyclopedia entry.